nboltn/babblebot/docs/control.rst

 Manage a list of regexes for each chat message to be filtered through, and the user timed out if a match is found.
 For supported syntax, visit: https://docs.rs/regex/1.2.1/regex/#syntax

+.. rubric:: Keywords

+Manage a list of regexes for each chat message to be filtered through, and a command to be run if a match is found.
+For supported syntax, visit: https://docs.rs/regex/1.2.1/regex/#syntax

 .. rubric:: Song Requests